RedHatNordicsSA/linux4win/content/lab4.md

 :boom: Verify that your custom service got added.

-You are now done with the networking part of the lab are hopefully have learn one or two useful things about networking on Linux.
+You are now done with the networking part of the lab and have hopefully learned one or two useful things about networking on Linux.

+Next up, user management.

 Continue to [lab 5](lab5.md)